+Source: Own calculations based on transaction database

-On the plot 1 the density estimation of the values of payment (left) and transport (right) for each order are presented.
+In Fig.1 the density estimation of the values of payment (left) and transport (right) for each order are presented.
 I have used the Kernel Density Estimation technique to smoothen the plots.
 As the distribution is highly right-skewed, I have logarithmed the values.
 The density plot is grouped by the fact whether the particular customer also placed a second order later.
-For both variables the 2 densities almost overlap.
+For both variables the two densities almost overlap.
 This means that payment value and transportation cost probably would not be good predictors in a univariate approach - although maybe they can be interacted with other features and start having predictive power.

-Figure 1: Payment value and transportation cost. x-axis is log-transformed.
+Figure 1: Payment value and transportation cost

+Note: x-axis is log-transformed

+Source: …………………….

 An interesting thing to check is whether the value of the ordered products and the transportation cost are correlated.
 Pearson correlation between these two is 0.504, meaning that the value of the items ordered somehow influences the rest of the costs.
-I have also plotted these two against each other on the figure 2.
+I have also plotted these two against each other in the Fig.2.
 Again, I have logarithmed both axes.

 Figure 2: Scatterplot of transportation value and order value.
 Both axes are logarithmed for better plot clarity.